rockettheme/docs/Docs/wordpress/themes/fresco/demo_footer.md

 <div class="clear"></div>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Set the **Title** to `Top Plugins`.
 * Enter `nopaddingleft nopaddingright nomarginbottom nopaddingbottom` in the **Custom Variations** field.
 * Leaving everything else at its default setting, select **Save**.

 #### Text
 The third Text widget in the section is made a lot like the others.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <p class="nomarginbottom"><img src="http://demo.rockettheme.com/wordpress/wp_fresco/wp-content/rockettheme/rt_fresco_wp/frontpage/general/location-map.png" width="210" height="182" alt="image" /></p>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Set the **Title** to `Our Location`.
 * Enter `nopaddingleft nopaddingright nomarginbottom nopaddingbottom` in the **Custom Variations** field.
 * Leaving everything else at its default setting, select **Save**.

 #### Text
 The third Text widget in the section is made a lot like the others.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div>